Dear Healthcare Provider:

 Web Resources and Suggested Reading

-BMJ Quality: An online workspace for the creation of healthcare improvement programs.
+BMJ Quality & Safety: An online workspace for the creation of healthcare improvement programs.

 The Improvement Guide: A Practical Approach to Enhancing Organizational Performance, by Gerald Langley, et al (Jossey-Bass, 2009): A bestselling guide to integrated process improvement